North Berwick Trust Ltd (NB Trust) is a local charity working to help make North Berwick a great place to be!

 Jane McMinn

-Having experienced many happy memories of growing up here on extended holidays, Jane McMinn finally settled in North Berwick, joining her two brothers, about 20 years ago.
+Having experienced many happy memories on extended holidays during her childhood, Jane finally settled in North Berwick, joining her two brothers, about 20 years ago.

 Jane graduated from Glasgow University in 1977 with a BSc in Pure Science and was the first sabbatical President of the Queen Margaret Union.